-- Ask the learners to read the text in Activity 5 on Page 30 of the Pupil's book.
-Let them answer orally or in written.
-Remember to read for the learners with learning disabilities.
-Alternatively. provide name cards that have names and pictures of people doing different jobs and let the learners tell you who the people in the picture are.
-You can make such name cards by printing them or hand drawing if you are good at it. - Let the learners read the sentences in Activity 5 on Page 30 of the Pupil's book and match them orally.
-This can be done in pairs first before doing it as a group. - Ask learners to picture read the pictures in Activity 6 on Page 30 of the Pupil's book.
-Allow them to talk about them and then ask each other the What is... structured questions alongside each picture.
+- Let the learners read thesentences in Activity 9 and matchthem orally.
+This can be done in pairs first before doing it as a group. - Ask learners to work in pairs reading and answering the activity 10. - Allow them to talk about them and then ask each other the What is... structured questions alongside each picture.
 Let those who can answer do so orally.

-- Let the learners copy the table in Activity 5 on Page 30 of the Pupil's book into their exercise books and match the jobs to the activities that are done. - Discuss Activity 6 on Page 30 of the Pupil's book with the learners generally as a class.
+- Let the learners copy the table in Activity 9 into their exercise books and match the jobs to theactivities that are done. - · Discuss Activity 10 with the learners generally as a class.
 Write the answers on the board.
-Ask them to copy the questions for each picture in Activity 6 on Page 30 of the Pupil's book and then answer them.
+Ask them to copy the questions for each picture in Activity 10 and then answer them.